nus-oss/cs3281-AY1516S2-website/teams/codebender.md

 * Week 9, Sat - Found a bug in [Blanket.js](blanketjs.org) when adding code coverage for TEAMMATES.
 Try fix it in [PR](https://github.com/alex-seville/blanket/pull/557) (Merged on Week 9, Sun)
 * Week 10, Sun - Develop the Gulp file for build and deploy for the [CS4224](https://github.com/Gisonrg/ER-diagram-editor) project.
 Gain more insights on Gulp's asyn tasks execution and stream flow. [ref](https://github.com/Gisonrg/ER-diagram-editor/blob/master/gulpfile.js)
 * Week 11, Tue - Write a [blog post](http://blog.gisonrg.me/2016/why-we-need-one-line-module-in-node/) to discuss about "One-line" modules in Node eco-system.
-* (Ongoing) Working on a JavaScript project for module [CS4224](https://github.com/Gisonrg/ER-diagram-editor) to build a ER diagram editor.
+* Week 11, Sun - Develop the JavaScript project for module [CS4224](https://github.com/Gisonrg/ER-diagram-editor) to build a ER diagram editor.
   * Gain experience in Angular, front-end development process and Gulp configuration in the project